UnderwaterOwlbear/underwaterowlbear.github.io/Pages/zines.md

 - Asymmetrical margins for binding
 - Probably other stuff I'm unaware of

 The `extbook` option is the same as `book`, but also allows larger font sizes.
-This is useful since we will be scaling these pages down to fit two-to a sheet later on.
+This is useful since we will be scaling these pages down to fit two-to-a-page later on.

 `fontsize: 14pt` This sets the font to...
 14pt size.
 Again, since we will be scaling things down later on we need to start with a larger font size.

 	header-includes: |
 	    \usepackage[margin=0.5in]{geometry}

 The `header-includes: |` tells Pandoc that we want the LaTeX header of this document to include some additional LaTeX commands. `\usepackage[margin=0.5in]{geometry}` is a LaTeX command that sets margins to 1/2" on all sides.
-Again, this is so that everything looks nice when scaled down two to a page and printed.
+Again, this is so that everything looks nice when scaled down two-to-a-page and printed.
 Remember, Pandoc uses LaTeX under the hood to handle PDF conversions.

 	\clearpage